-Zoloft (sertraline) is a very common prescription antidepressant that is used to treat symptoms of mental health conditions like major depressive disorder, anxiety, post-traumatic disorder, and obsessive-compulsive disorder.
+Zoloft (sertraline) is a very common prescription antidepressant that is used to treat symptoms of mental health conditions like major depressive disorder, anxiety, and other conditions.

 Why Snort Zoloft?

-Zoloft is a selective serotonin reuptake inhibitor (SSRI).
-It is similar to Prozac as this class of drug.
-It produces feelings of calm and in some people, it creates an elevated mood with feelings of energy and euphoria.
-Effects vary depending on the individual.
+Zoloft is a selective serotonin reuptake inhibitor (SSRI) similar to Prozac.
+It produces feelings of calm and in some people, as well as an elevated mood with feelings of energy and euphoria.

-People may snort Zoloft out of curiosity, from a misinformed idea that it will enter the system and produce effects quickly like crushed up Xanax.
-They may snort Zoloft when they feel the need for antidepressant effects more quickly.
+People may snort Zoloft out of curiosity, from a misinformed idea that it will enter the system and produce effects quickly like crushed up Xanax, causing them to feel relief sooner.